 - In order to maximise capacity

-- The councils chosen capacity building model
+- The councils chosen strategic journey of provider to commissioner

 - The expectation of lower council tax rates

 - The National Procurement strategy

 - The Gershon efficiency review.

 Central Government has put demands upon all local councils to deliver efficiencies of 2.5% per annum.
 The Councils' ability to increase taxation revenues in the medium term is also restricted through the "capping" mechanism.
 The revenue support grant, for district councils, is likely to increase by no more than inflation in future years.
 With wage inflation now fixed at 2.95% for 06/07 and a cost base that consists of in excess of 50% being attributable to employment costs, allied with falling incomes and above inflation rises in other areas, this puts a greater pressure on the authority to deliver low single figure council tax increases.
-Therefore, the Council's Medium Term Financial Plan anticipates no more than a 3% increase, indeed 06/07 saw a 2.2% increase.